tailwindlabs/tailwindcss/source/docs/stroke.blade.md

 ## Customizing

-Control which stroke utilities Tailwind generates by customizing the `theme.stroke` section in your Tailwind config file:
+Control which stroke utilities Tailwind generates by customizing the `theme.stroke` section in your `tailwind.config.js` file:

 @component('_partials.customized-config', ['key' => 'theme'])
 - stroke: {